richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

 **What is Iceberg Compaction?**

 Iceberg compaction is the process of merging small data files within an Iceberg table into larger files to improve query performance and reduce metadata overhead.
-Iceberg writes immutable files, and over time, frequent inserts, updates, and deletes can lead to small files that impact efficiency.
+Iceberg writes immutable files, and over time, frequent inserts, updates, and deletes can lead to many small files that impact efficiency.

 **Why is it important?**